JoseRoca/AfxNova/docs/Windows GUI /CTabPage Class.md

 # CTabPage Class

 The `CTabPage` class extends the `CWindow` class and allows to create generic windows used as a tab pages of a tab control.
+Each page works as an independent `CWindow`, with all its methods and properties, and its own callback procedure.
+This allows to use the tab control to develop tabbed interfaces.

 ### Constructor (CTabPage)